winnypeg1273/GTA-SA-Wanted-Level---IV-Style/README.md

 This mod alters police response in GTA SA to be more like GTA IV:
 * You can lose the cops by leaving the search area.
   * The search area grows as you gain wanted level
-  * If you get spotted by the nearby officers, the search area recenters at your position
+  * If you get spotted by the nearby officers, the search area recenters at your position for 5 seconds
   * You will always be seen if you are flying, or inside a restricted area or city
   * The guys on the helicopters can see you from further away
   * Your wanted level won't automatically drop in urban areas